 The process of hardy blocks execution is as follows:

-Step 4 : After placing the rib, the plane steel mesh is placed on entire slab area resting on ribs.
+Step 4: After placing the rib, the plain steel mesh is placed on the entire slab area resting on ribs.

 Where to use Hardy Slab?

 Hardy slab is used where temperatures are very high.
 To resist the temperature from the top of the slab thickness is increased.
 The heat coming from walls are resisted by using special bricks which has thermacol in it.
 Thermacol is the best insulator of sunlight.

 - Reducing slab weight by reducing the amount of concrete below the neutral axis.

 - Ease of construction, especially when all beams are hidden beams.

 - Economic for spans > 5m with moderate live load: hospitals, office and residential buildings.